-'Castle coins': Awarded as an instant reward to promote the 'Learners for life' principles and practices.
+'Castle coins': Awarded as an instant reward.
 Children are able to exchange their coins for gifts from the shop on a weekly basis.
 Each child has a loyalty card.

 Merits: Certificates are awarded for special achievements i.e. success in team games.